 <?xml version="1.0" encoding="iso-8859-1" ?> <Sheet name="Bilateral shoulder abdcution"> <Pages> <Page name="Mir 100" rows="4" columns="3"> ... <Diagram name="Height" column="1" row="1" xunit="%" yunit="mm" diagramDescriptionDown="down" diagramDescriptionUp="up" plane="" diagramType="xt" diagramTitle="Height"> <Label name="Height" label="Height"> <Filter name="dft" implName="default"/> </Label> </Diagram>

-A differentiation method, that simultaneously smoothes the data by application of a 4-th order interpolation polynom (5 points).
-Minimum trial length is four.
+A differentiation method, implemented by application of a 4-th order interpolation polynom (5 points) based on a sliding window with width 5.
+Thaś why the minimum trial length is five.

 |stepWidth||1/120 [s]||The time distance between succeeding frames in the unit seconds.||No|